QualInsight/qualinsight-mojo-cobertura/README.md

 * Coverage report conversion to SonarQube generic coverage format
 * Seamless integration with your regular reactor build (single tests execution, simple configuration)

-## Advantages over the maven-cobertura-plugin ##

-Unlike the [cobertura-maven-plugin](http://www.mojohaus.org/cobertura-maven-plugin/) this plugin does not run UT and IT tests in his own lifecycle.
-Code is instrumented before tests execution and coverage is calculated during the ``test`` and ``integration-test`` lifecycle phases of your regular reactor build.

-As a result, the main advantage of this approach is that tests are only executed once.

-## Current Version ##

-Current version is ``1.0.0``.
-It can be retrieved from [Maven central](https://repo1.maven.org/maven2/com/qualinsight/mojo/cobertura/qualinsight-mojo-cobertura-core/1.0.0/qualinsight-mojo-cobertura-core-1.0.0.jar).

-## Requirements ##

-* Java 1.7

 ## Plugin goals and options ##

-In order to use this plugin goals must be configured for both cobertura code instrumentation and reporting.
+In order to use the ``qualinsight-mojo-cobertura-core`` plugin, goals must be configured for both cobertura code instrumentation and reporting.

 ### Instrumentation ###